Your CPA Files What You Give Them

 Run the numbers before the meeting.
 Know what's at stake.
 Come with scenarios, not just questions.

 Export your analysis and share it.
-Good CPAs love prepared clients—it makes their job easier.
+Good CPAs love prepared clients.
+It makes their job easier.

 Tax law changes every year.
 What worked in 2023 might not work now.
 We keep the tools updated.